-The fair values of financial instruments measured at amortised cost are not materially different from their carrying values.
+The fair values of financial instruments measured at amortised cost are not materially different from their carrying values and are included in the level 3 of fair value hierarchy.

 (2) Fair value of financial instruments measured at fair value

 Fair value of other investment measured at fair value through other comprehensive income are based on quoted price in an active market and are included in the Level 1 of fair value hierarchy.